ramith/enhanced-url-rewrite-mediation-policy/Package.md

-# Rewrite Resource Path
+# Enhanced Rewrite Resource Path

 ## Overview

-This policy provides the capability to modify the resource path segment (i.e., the endpoint of the upstream API) of an HTTP request.
-The original resource path will be replaced by the provided relative resource path.
+This policy provides additional capability to modify the resource path segment (i.e., the endpoint of the upstream API) of an HTTP request.
+The original resource path will be replaced by the provided relative resource path. new resource path can constructed using both path and query parameters of incoming request.

 ## Usage